Bandaras213/Havenbot/README.md

 * ## Functions
   - **Log**
-	+ Neatly formats messages for console logging.
+	+ Formats messages for console logging.
+Errors still look a bit wonky but it works.

 - ## Events
 	+ **Ready**